- Welcome & Mission

 Read the news article here: ETSU OFFERS ONE-OF-A-KIND MA PROGRAM

-The Master’s in Communication & Storytelling Studies is an advanced platform for understanding and practicing the powers of communication, story, and narrative.
+The Master’s in Communication & Storytelling Studies is an advanced platform for understanding and practicing the art and application of communication, story, and narrative.
 The program is an edgy, emerging, and practical program that focuses on three interrelated areas:

 First, our students hone their craft as professional communicators and storytellers, with an emphasis on practical performance in a variety of settings.
 Additionally, they critically examine personal narratives, folktales, organizational stories, and pop culture narratives.
 Second, our students examine how communication and story shape social meaning as well as foster social transformation, how they can be used to facilitate stronger connections within and across populations, and how we might draw richly from and give generously back to the communities we study.
 Third, our students develop workplace-ready skills to build careers as professionals and practitioners in a variety of fields, businesses, and nonprofits.
 Our graduates are well-positioned in the workforce as more organizations use storytelling and narrative internally as a way to recruit, train, and strengthen corporate identity, and externally as a tool for branding, facilitating client experience, and educating communities.

 We offer a two-year program with option for longer spans for part-time students.
 Students have opportunities to learn from practicing professionals and have the option to create a capstone project, write comprehensive exams, or write a thesis.
 Our faculty bring diverse talents, experiences, and credentials to our teaching environments to bridge theoretical and applied knowledge.
 As mentors, we work individually with every student to craft a program of study that helps each one meet their personal, professional, and intellectual goals.
 Please take a look at the "Course Requirements" tab below.